jakmeier/nuts/README.md

 ```

 ## Full Demo Examples
 A simple example using nuts to build a basic clicker game is available in [examples/clicker-game](tree/master/examples/clicker-game).
-It requires `wasm-pack` installed to install the package and then `npm run start` in the `www` folder can be run to start a server running the game.
+It requires `wasm-pack` installed and `npm`.
+To run the example, execute `wasm-pack build` and then `cd www; npm install; npm run start`.
 This example only shows minimal features of nuts.

-There is another example available in [examples/webstd-example](tree/master/examples/webstd-example).
-It shows how Nuts can be combined with just [stdweb](https://github.com/koute/stdweb) to build a web application.
-It uses multiple activities with domains and lifecycle status changes.
-This example uses [cargo-web](https://github.com/koute/cargo-web) and can be compiled **without** `wasm-pack` or `npm` installed.
+Right now, there are no more examples (some had to be removed due to outdated dependencies).
+Hopefully that will change at some point.

 All examples are set up as their own project.
 (To avoid polluting the libraries dependencies.)
 Therefore the standard `cargo run --example` will not work.
 One has to go to the example's directory and build it from there.